toddharrison/5min2live/README.md

     * Will not repeat the same challenge twice in a row
   * The player may right-click with an item in hand to sacrifice it directly or, if that doesn't match, it will open an inventory for the sacrifice to complete the challenge
+  * Warns the player on an unsuccessful attempt to complete a challenge
 * Count Down
   * Uses the XP bar as a 5 minute count down timer
   * Message and audio alerts to players as they approach the deadline
+  * Update rate of the timer is configurable, defaults to 5 seconds
-* Built-in character switching that saves inventory, health, hunger, experience, location, potion effects, etc.
+* Built-in character switching that saves inventory, health, hunger, experience, location, potion effects, custom book contents, etc.

 TODO
 ----

-* Configure the refresh rate of the timer to allow server-specific adjustments
 * Documentation and plugin usage examples
 * Regenerate the world at specific intervals or when there are no current players
 * Some placeable items (like flowers) prevent the Oni inventory from opening